-FBIs focus solely on detecting foreign material.
+FBIs focus solely on detecting foreign material in the container.
 Ideally, FBIs are used immediately after the filling and closure process.
-This ensures that in the event of the filler or the capper damaging the containers, the least amount of defective containers are produced before the problem is resolved.
+This ensures that – in the event that the filler or the capper damages a container – the fewest defective containers are produced before the problem is resolved.

 Specific Challenges of Glass Inspection

-- Glass containers widely vary in container dimensions, which is directly attributed to the manufacturing process.
-Each mold used in the manufacturing process is unique, and so there are considerable mold-to-mold variations in the finished container.
+- Glass containers widely vary in container dimensions within the same “sized” container, which is directly attributed to the bottle or jar manufacturing process.
+Each mold used in the manufacturing process is unique.
+As a result, there are considerable mold-to-mold variations in the finished container.